CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Experiment

 \subsubsection{Datasets}

-We conduct experience on two complex code generation datasets:
+We conduct experiences on two complex code-generation datasets:

-1. DS-1000 \cite{Lai2022DS1000}: DS-1000 is a code generation benchmark with a thousand data science questions spanning seven Python libraries.
+\textbf{DS-1000} \cite{Lai2022DS1000}: DS-1000 is a code generation benchmark with a thousand data science questions spanning seven Python libraries.
 The complexity of this dataset is manifested in two aspects.
 First, complexity arises from intricate logical reasoning required during code generation due to the complex nature of the problems.
 For example, on the DS-1000 dataset, the average length of problem descriptions is 140 words, whereas other commonly used code generation datasets such as HumanEval \cite{chen2021humaneval} and MBPP \cite{austin2021mbpp} have lengths of 23 and 15.7 words, respectively.
-Secondly, the input-output involves various complex data structures related to data science, making the code logic intricate during transformations of the data. \\ The dataset provides both Insertion and Completion style prompts, where the data is the same, differing only in prompt format, thus yielding similar results.
-In this paper, experiments are conducted with the Completion style prompt.
+Secondly, the input-output involves various complex data structures related to data science, making the code logic intricate during transformations of the data.
+Further details of DS-1000 implementation are shown in \refsec{app:ds-1000}.

-2. ClassEval \cite{du2023classeval}: ClassEval is the first class-level Python code generation benchmark designed to evaluate code generation models' performance on a diverse set of object-oriented programming tasks.
+\textbf{ClassEval} \cite{du2023classeval}: ClassEval is the first class-level Python code generation benchmark designed to evaluate code generation models' performance on a diverse set of object-oriented programming tasks.
 The dataset comprises a curated collection of 100 tasks.
-These tasks cover a wide range of concepts, including inheritance, polymorphism, encapsulation, etc. Each coding task is in the format of the class skeleton, outlining target method description inside the class.
+These tasks cover a wide range of concepts, including inheritance, polymorphism, encapsulation, etc. Each coding task is in the format of the class skeleton, outlining the target method description inside the class.
 The complexity of this dataset resides in its abstraction and hierarchical class structure.
 Tested models must generate large-scale code units and establish connections between each target method within the entire class, rather than focusing solely on individual functions.

 The dataset provides two prompt designs for LLMs with or without IF ability.
 In our experiments, we employ the class skeleton as the prompt for GPT-based models, a system prompt along with task instructions for the WizardCoder.